Voronoi conjecture for five-dimensional parallelohedra: New lemmas

 \begin{definition} Let $D$ be a dual cell.
 We define the {\it set of midpoints} for the dual cell $D$ as the set of all classes of midpoints within $D$, so

 Here $\frac{X+Y}{2}$ is the midpoint of the segment $XY$.
 Note, that we do not require $X$ and $Y$ to be different, so the class $\langle 0,0,\ldots,0\rangle$ is always in $M_D$. \end{definition}

-Next two lemmas transforms translation invariance of $\mathcal T_P$ into invariance of dual cells.
+Next two lemmas transform translation invariance of $\mathcal T_P$ into invariance of dual cells.
 Particularly, they use that if one representative of $\Lambda_{1/2}$ class is the center of a dual $k$-cell, then all points from that class are centers of translations of this $k$-cell.
+We also refer to \cite[Lem.
+6]{Ord} for a very similar result that can be used to prove these lemmas.

 \begin{lemma} Let $D$ be a dual cell and let $F$ be a contact face of $P$ with the center $c_F$.
 Let $x$ be the midpoint of a segment connecting two points of $D$.
 If $x$ and $c_F$ represent the same class in $\Lambda_{1/2}$ then $D$ contains the translated copy $\mathcal D(F)+\overrightarrow{c_Fx}$ of the dual cell of $F$. \end{lemma} \begin{proof} Let $y$ and $z$ be points in $D$ such that $x=\frac{y+z}{2}$.
 Two polytopes $P+y$ and $P+z$ have a non-empty intersection, so their intersection is a contact face $G$ of $\mathcal T_P$ with center $x$ such that $\mathcal{D}(G)$ is a subcell of $D$ because $(P+y)\cap (P+z)$ contains the face corresponding to $D$.